 FUN ASTRONOMY TIP: You can estimate a lot of distances with the back of your hand.
-Hold your hand up directly in front of you, with the back of it facing you.
+Hold your hand up directly in front of you at arm’s length and with the back of it facing you.
 (This works on most people.)

 - Hold up your pinkie – that’s about 1 degree wide

 - Hold up three fingers – that’s about 5 degrees